 Another key consideration to keep in mind is emergency services and fire department vehicles.
 Do not let snow accumulate in locations where private hydrants and fire department connections (fire sprinkler system) are located.

-Take the time to review these areas to keep damage at a minimum and maximize safety for employees, clients, and your business.
-For more information on keeping employees and your company safe in the winter, visit our blog today.
+Taking the time to review your maintenance procedures will help to keep damages to a minimum and maximize safety for employees, clients, and your business.
+To learn more about protecting your business, visit our business insurance page today!

 This blog is provided for information only and is not a substitute for professional advice.
 We make no representations or warranties regarding the accuracy or completeness of the information and will not be responsible for any loss arising out of reliance on the information.